BrickHouse offers the best selection of GPS trackers on the web. Here's how to choose the right one for you

 If you need to track more than one car, or if you want to monitor something else — like a person or an object — you'll need a portable GPS tracker

 Portable, battery powered trackers like our Spark Nano can be easily moved among multiple locations.
 They're so compact you can use them almost anywhere.
 Drop one in your pre-schooler's backpack on Monday, carry one with you on a Tuesday hike, place one in your teen's car on Wednesday.
 Optional magnetic mount cases are also available; they allow you to mount a portable tracker under a vehicle when you don't want the driver to know it's there.

 Battery life varies among trackers, and calculating how much time you'll get between charges is something of an inexact science.
-Most units will work for at least a week without a recharge during what is considered average use (about 2 hours of driving or walking per day).
+Most units will work for at least a week without a recharge during what is considered average use (about two hours of driving or walking per day).
 Some portable, battery powered trackers have a built-in motion sensor, so they use only minimal power when they're not moving.
-For example, the Spark Nano 3.0 can last up to 30 days without recharging if it's in use for about an hour a day.
-You can also choose an extended battery life kit, which gives you up to six months of use between charges.
+For example, the Spark Nano 5.0 can last up to two weeks without recharging if it's in use for about an hour a day.

 If you know you only need to monitor one car, a hardwired vehicle tracking system is your best choice.
-Hardwired GPS trackers like our HCT Hidden Car Tracker get their power from your car's electrical system, so there are no batteries to charge.
+Hardwired GPS trackers like our Livewire and Livewire Micro GPS Vehicle Trackers get their power from your car's electrical system, so there are no batteries to charge.
 They require a quick, relatively simple installation and they're completely invisible inside your car; the driver will only know it's there if you choose to tell him.

 If you're comfortable with basic automotive electrical work, you should be able to install a hardwired GPS tracker yourself.
 If not, your local car stereo shop or mechanic can usually do the job in less than a half-hour.